How do I obtain additional information or contact the City?

 According to the LAMC, a Class “B” permit expires six months after date of issuance.
 Since the B Permit process can take longer than 6 months, the LAMC 62.114 also allows for a longer construction period so long as this is specified in the permit, in which case such permit shall expire at the end of the longer construction period specified therein.
 The Board may also extend the time for the starting or the completion of the work, upon good and sufficient cause being shown therefor by the permittee, and such extension shall not be deemed to release any surety or any bond posted.
-Permits expiring during the COVID-19 pandemic are subject to different requirements.
+Permits issued during the COVID-19 pandemic are subject to different requirements.

 What is the Permit Case Management Division?

 The Permit Case Management (PCM) Division with the Bureau of Engineering’s Development Services Program serves as an escalation point for projects that require additional problem solving.
 PCM’s overarching goal is to improve customer service.
 PCM will typically triage the problem and identify course of action including shepherding a project through different agencies when needing.
 PCM’s services include providing pre-design services for "B" Permits with the goal of compressing the time from plan check to construction.